IsaacBurton/CustomizableCalculator/README.md

          * If fetch or any error happens, reference Ditton's 'Todo.jsx' error handling
       - Create a useFunctions hook that grabs all the allowed functions for a Calculator
       - Create a Course component that will act as the Course card when displayed on the 'Courses Page'
-         * It should have a header that acts as a Link to the corresponding Course Page
          * Under the header, list the currently allowed functions for that Course
-         * Should use UseFetch to grab the corresponding Course using the courseID endpoint
       - Create a Courses page component that will grab all the Courses from the database and display each Course card for that Instructor
-         * Use the 'useCourses' hook to grab all the courses for the Instructor in the database (useFetch should call the corresponding view)
-         * For each Course that was grabbed, create a Course component to display on this page
-         * Include a Link to the AddCourse component
          * Maybe try and sort the Courses by number or name for readability
       - Create an AddCourse component that is just the page for adding a Course
-         * Should have a State for the Course Name and Number, corresponding to the form input
-         * Upon creation, should redirect to 'Courses Page' with the Course appearing with no errors
-         * Handle empty input fields
          * Handle an Instructor trying to create the same Course
       - Create a EditCourse page component that acts as the page for a specific Course where the Instructor can edit the calculator
          * Should have a on/off State object that can be used for each function (does each function need it's own state?)